8bitprodigy/kolibri_engine/readme.md

 - Simple renderer using sphere-frustum intersection to handle frustum culling

+- A dynamic array container API (used internally, but exposed publicly)

-This engine is so simple, it weighs in at only \~1800 lines of C.
+This engine is so simple, it weighs in at only \~3000 lines of C.

 ---